noahc3/Homebrew-Guide/hacking/nereba/pegascape.rst

 .. important::

     After a few seconds, your Switch should reboot into Hekate, and you will see the **Kosmos** splash screen.
 Congratulations!
 You can now reboot into CFW from PegaScape.
+You are currently in Atmosphere CFW.

 .. error::